 Are you perfect?
 Do you know anyone who is?
-Look at the people you know who are in midlife or older: do you know any people who doesn’t have some rough times behind them or are not currently facing life challenges?
+Look at the people you know who are in midlife or older: do you know anyone who doesn’t have some rough times behind her or is not currently facing some life challenge?

 It’s doubtful—because you are in real life and not the movies!
 All grownups have some less-than-flattering “stuff.”

 I received an email recently from Lisa, a woman who, after describing her life situation, asked: “Is there any hope for me?”
 Ugh.
 I can’t tell you how sad this makes me feel.

 I’m sharing her letter with you in hopes that you – with your physical shortcomings, financial struggles and family dramas – realize that these are just parts of you; they don’t define you.

 Read Lisa’s letter and my response.
 You’ll get some tips on how to manage this when you’re dating as well as the value of showing yourself the same understanding and compassion you show others.